mgba-emu/gbatek/index.md

 This memory does still exist, but it's only 128Kbytes in DSi (instead 256K), and most of it is empty (since the DSi Firmware is stored in the eMMC chip).

-Reportedly, newer DSi consoles are somehow disabling access to the FLASH memory and to the Wifi hardware (unknown if that's true; it might actually disable both the SPI chipselect and Wifi hardware, or there might be just some issue with a different/smaller FLASH chip being used - and problems with reading the Wifi Calibration would indirectly cause problems to use the Wifi hardware).

 ### RTC